Quick Answer: AI Agents for Sales

 Sales-agent ROI should be tied to measurable work, not vague AI adoption.
 Start with the hours spent on account research, follow-up drafting, CRM cleanup, meeting prep, and manager inspection.
 Then estimate what percentage can be assisted without increasing review burden or compliance risk.

-Useful measurements include time saved per rep, faster response time, higher CRM completeness, fewer stale opportunities, better meeting preparation, and improved handoff quality.
+Useful measurements include time saved per rep, faster response time, higher CRM completeness, fewer stale opportunities, better meeting preparation, improved handoff quality, approval rate, edit distance, and adoption by role.
 Revenue impact can follow, but only after the workflow is stable enough to measure.

 For a first pass, the AI Automation ROI Calculator can translate weekly hours, team size, hourly cost, and automation potential into a directional savings estimate.
 That gives the business case a grounded starting point before procurement or engineering planning.